Schify/FacExcerciseBook/README.md

  You don't have to run this because the files are in the drive link provided.
 -The other notebooks are for different parts of the milestone projects.(DL_big_Homework notebook is for the first.
 DL_Homework_trainingipynb is for the second.)

+Here is the link to our video of the presentation: https://youtu.be/U9UA_v1t0jI